College Football Playoff Rankings 2017: Official Committee Poll Ahead of Week 14

 Per ESPN Stats & Info, Miami's five-spot drop from last week to this week was the first of its kind since the playoff format began in 2014:

 Auburn is set up nicely to become the first two-loss team to make the playoff.
-The selection committee validated the Tigers' success against Georgia and Auburn by jumping them all the way up to the No. 2 spot, despite those two losses.
+The selection committee validated the Tigers' success against Georgia and Alabama by jumping them all the way up to the No. 2 spot, despite those two losses.

 The Tigers will play Georgia in the SEC Championship Game.
 Two weeks before disposing of Alabama, Auburn put itself on the playoff map with a 40-17 win over the Bulldogs at Jordan-Hare Stadium.
 Saturday's matchup will be closer to home for Georgia at the Mercedes-Benz Stadium in Atlanta.